ibn-salem/paralog_regulation/README.md

 ## Parameters and temporary files

-The script script [`R/paralog_regulation.param.v16.R`](R/paralog_regulation.param.v16.R) defines several parameters like file paths, colors, distance thresholds, and number sampling replications, which can be modified if needed.
+The script [`R/paralog_regulation.param.v16.R`](R/paralog_regulation.param.v16.R) defines several parameters like file paths, colors, distance thresholds, and number sampling replications, which can be modified if needed.